-- 1. The Team Number and Team Name must appear on the outside of the Engineering Notebook.
-Engineering Notebooks will not be considered without this information. - 2.
-Attach a summary page to the front cover of the Engineering Notebook.
-The summary should be one page and include a summary narrative about the Team, school, or organization with bulleted highlights of the Team's season.
-The Team summary page should also include the Team number and a list of pages in the Engineering Notebook that the Team would most like the Judges to consider. - 3.
-The Engineering Notebook must be divided into multiple sections, including: - a.
-An Engineering Section that includes the Robot design processes (required). - b.
-A Team Section that includes information about the Team and outreach activities (required). - c.
-And include one or more of the following (not required). - i.
-A Business plan - ii.
-A Strategic plan - iii.
-A Sustainability plan
+- 1. Teams may not present more than two notebooks at a competition. - 2.
+The team number and team name must appear on the outside cover of the engineering notebook.
+Engineering notebooks will not be considered without this information. - 3.
+Attach a summary page to the front cover of the engineering notebook.
+The summary should be one page and include a concise narrative about the team, school, or organization with bulleted highlights of the team's season.
+The team summary page should also include the team number and a list of pages in the engineering notebook the team would most like the Judges to consider. - 4.
+The engineering notebook must be divided into multiple sections, including: - a.
+An Engineering Section that includes the robot design processes (required).